-The annual meeting of the shareholders of Bridgford Foods Corporation, a California corporation, will be held at the offices of Bridgford Foods Corporation, 1308 North Patt Street, Anaheim, California 92801, on Wednesday, March 13, 2019 at 10:00 a.m.
+The annual meeting of the shareholders of Bridgford Foods Corporation, a California corporation, will be held at the offices of Bridgford Foods Corporation, 1308 North Patt Street, Anaheim, California 92801, on Wednesday, March 11, 2020 at 10:00 a.m.
 Pacific Time, for the following purposes:

-- (1) To elect nine directors to hold office for one year or until their successors are elected and qualified; - (2) To ratify the appointment of Squar Milner LLP as the Company's independent registered public accountants for the fiscal year ending on November 1, 2019; and - (3) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.
+- (1) To elect nine directors to hold office for one year or until their successors are elected and qualified; - (2) To ratify the appointment of Squar Milner LLP as the Company's independent registered public accountants for the fiscal year ending on October 30, 2020; - (3) To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers, or NEOs, as disclosed in the Proxy Statement; and - (4) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.

-The Board of Directors recommends that you vote "FOR" each of the director nominees referenced in Proposal 1 and "FOR" Proposal 2.
-Each of the proposals is described in greater detail in the Proxy Statement accompanying this Notice of 2019 Annual Meeting of Shareholders, or this Notice.
+The Board of Directors recommends that you vote "FOR" each of the director nominees referenced in Proposal 1, "FOR" Proposal 2 and "FOR" Proposal 3.
+Each of the proposals is described in greater detail in the Proxy Statement accompanying this Notice of 2020 Annual Meeting of Shareholders, or this Notice.

-Only shareholders of record at the close of business on February 1, 2019 are entitled to notice of and to vote at the meeting or any postponement or adjournment thereof.
+Only shareholders of record at the close of business on January 31, 2020 are entitled to notice of and to vote at the meeting or any postponement or adjournment thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to Be Held on Wednesday, March 13, 2019.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to Be Held on Wednesday, March 11, 2020.

-Pursuant to the rules of the Securities and Exchange Commission, or the SEC, the Company has elected to provide access to its proxy materials both by sending you a full set of proxy materials, including this Notice, the accompanying Proxy Statement and Proxy Card, and the 2018 Annual Report to Shareholders, and by notifying you of the availability of the proxy materials on the Internet.
-The Notice, Proxy Statement, Proxy Card and 2018 Annual Report to Shareholders are available at:
+Pursuant to the rules of the Securities and Exchange Commission, or the SEC, the Company has elected to provide access to its proxy materials both by sending you a full set of proxy materials, including this Notice, the accompanying Proxy Statement and Proxy Card, and the 2019 Annual Report to Shareholders, and by notifying you of the availability of the proxy materials on the Internet.
+The Notice, Proxy Statement, Proxy Card and 2019 Annual Report to Shareholders are available at: